A bleak, experiential futures installation exploring how the future of vibrant communities look like.

 Research & Concept development

-We conducted user interviews with nonprofit leaders and synthesized our findings with an affinity diagram, through specific quotes/phrases noted down.
+We conducted user interviews with nonprofit leaders and synthesized our findings with an affinity diagram, through specific quotes/phrases noted.

 A shift towards more individual involvement and local efforts